mymindwentblvnk/gensimilarity/README.md

 But what is charming is that I can apply this tool to topics I don't even know anything about.
 I just need to fetch source data e. g. from Wikipedia and make it work.
 With this I can ask for similar books or movies only by their summary.
 Also very good is that I don't have to parse the source data for keywords in any way.
 The gensim model I have chosen works really good.

-## Music Artist Example

-Take a look at the Jupyter notebook [music_artist.ipynb](https://github.com/mymindwentblvnk/gensimilarity/blob/master/music_artists.ipynb) to see how this works.
-You have to provide Last.FM API information in settings.py to make it run yourself.
-You can use my pickled model which saves you a lot of time.

-## Movie Example

-tbd.